Devilyash/Coronavirus-Tracker-Extension/README.md

 # COVID-19 India Tracker
 Extension which gives live updates for COVID-19 in India.
+It uses json to get live data.